 Building Re-tuning Training

-As much as 20 percent of energy consumed in commercial buildings is due to inefficient operations.
+As much as 20% of the energy consumed in commercial buildings is due to inefficient operations.
 This is energy that can be saved with operational improvements and does not require major capital investments.
-Building re–tuning training is a program developed by Pacific Northwest National Laboratories (PNNL), with funding from the U.S. Department of Energy, to educate building operators, facility engineers and the service personnel in commercial buildings about how to find and fix these energy–wasting practices.
+Building re-tuning training is a program developed by Pacific Northwest National Lab (PNNL), with funding from the U.S. Department of Energy, to educate building operators, facility engineers, and the service personnel in commercial buildings about how to find and fix these energy-wasting practices.

 Re-Tuning Resources Available for Download